Microsoft Azure is winning the Cloud game. In the first part of this series, we focus on Business Applications provided on a SaaS model.

 Customer relationship management

 To create personalised experiences, organisations need to bring together Content and Customer.
-Azure lets you integrate all common systems and especially the native Dynamics 365 CRM.
+Azure lets you integrate all common systems, especially the native Dynamics 365 CRM.
 Linked to your web solution, Dynamics 365 helps increase customer engagement and brand loyalty.

 Conversions and Commerce

 Whether in B2B or B2C, driving conversions is probably the heart of your digital objectives.
-Azure gives you an array of tools to improve profitability including intelligent chatbot assistants; powerful search engines; secure payment integration and ML-driven recommendation engines.
+Azure gives you various tools to improve profitability, including intelligent chatbot assistants, powerful search engines, secure payment integration, and ML-driven recommendation engines.

 Microsoft's partnership with Adobe and SAP will allow mutual customers to combine data from diverse platforms.